flagiu/mdtraj/README.md

 	- S(q) for cubic boxes only (?).

 - Under development:
-	- multi-species system for CP2K .xyz input files.
+	- multi-species system for .xyz, CP2K-.xyz, lammpstrj input files.

 - Bugs to be corrected:
 	- q_l order parameters seems to be offset by ~sqrt(2).
 	- g(r) is <1 for large r in triclinic boxes.
 	- Check again the MSD.
+	- Check again the definition of Coordination number.

 ## Requirements